HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 The analysis on compression levels reveals that about 6% of Gzip-compressed content uses more advanced compressors such as Zopfli, while a similar \'optimal parsing\' approach is used for 17% of Brotli-compressed content.
 This indicates that when much slower but slightly more efficient methods are available, a significant amount of users will deploy these methods for their static content.

-Usage of HTTP compression continous to grow, and especially Brotli has increased significantly compared to the [previous year's Almanac](../2020/compression).
-The number of HTTP responses using any text compression increased 2%, while Brotli increased over 4%.
+Usage of HTTP compression continues to grow, and especially Brotli has increased significantly compared to the [previous year's Almanac](../2020/compression).
+The number of HTTP responses using any text compression increased by 2%, while Brotli increased by over 4%.
 Despite the increase, we still see opportunities to use more HTTP compression by tweaking compression settings of servers.
 You can benefit from taking a closer look at your own website's responses and your server configuration to enable compression where not yet used, and where used to tweak the compression methods towards higher compression levels.
 Changing the default compression settings in  popular HTTP servers could have a great impact for users.